WingRiders/datum-explorer/README.md

 ### Accessing the API

 - Visit http://localhost:3000/api/schemas to list all cached schemas.
-- Visit http://localhost:3000/api/schemas/wingriders/launchpadNode to see an example schema stored in the cache.
+- Visit http://localhost:3000/api/schemas/wingriders%2flaunchpadNode to see an example schema stored in the cache.
+Note, if `GITHUB_AUTH_TOKEN` is empty and mock data is used, this schema will not be found.

 ### Running tests